jkenney0501/AWS-Data-Engineering-Project-/README.md

 ### Process Flow for Sparkify
 <img src="AWS Process Flow.png" />

-Below is a representation of the STAR schema used for this project.
+The process flow demonstrates the data flowing from various sources to the AWS S3 bucket where it is staged.
+After staging in S3, python is utilized to extract the data into a STAR schema where it is hosted on a Redshfit cluster and can be queried by business users.

-### Redhsift Star Schema used in Spakify Cluster
+### Redshift Star Schema used in Spakify Cluster
 <img src="ER.png" />

+Below is a representation of the STAR schema used for this project after the ETL process is finished and queries for business intellignece can begin producing valyable insights.

 ## Objective
 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.